Product design vs user experience design

 - Gather quantitative data through product usage reports and analytics.

-- Create and develop user personas, storyboards, wireframes, and task flows based on user research results.
+- Create and develop user personas, storyboards, wireframes, and task flows based on user research results, and define user flows.

 - Understand product design specifications and implement them.